IgniteUI/igniteui-docfx/en/components/themes/themes-list/material.md

     $primary: $primary-color,
     $secondary: $secondary-color,
     // The $grays will ensure that all the black text, borders, etc will
-    // become a shade of whites in order to be visible in the dark theme
+    // become a shade of white in order to be visible against a dark background
     $grays: #fff
     // Since all individual components use the $default-palette by default, if you don't specify the rest of the colors like $info and $error they will use their default values from the $default-palette
 );